 She replied, “A kind offer, but perhaps you would, instead, join me.
 I’ve my reasons to sit here, and, when known, you’ll agree.”

 Then came the war, and he was called up.
 The music he heard then was the sound of the guns.
-His battalion was ready and soon called for the front.
-He begged and he pleaded for a last evening pass, and when it was granted, from his cold barrack bed, sent her a note, stained with hot tears as hot as his blood.
-His regiment was leaving for the harsh mountain front to face the Italians, those people he loved.
-He had one chance to see her, to see her face fairl, and so asked to meet at The Café Bellaire.
-She dressed in the coat he especially loved, wore her favourite blue hat, and hurriedly walked to that last meeting place.
+His battalion was ready and soon called to the front.
+He begged and he pleaded for a last evening pass, and when it was granted, from his cold barrack bed, sent her a note, stained with hot tears, as hot as his blood.
+His regiment was leaving for the harsh mountain front, to face the Italians, those people he loved.
+He had one chance to see her, to see her face fair, and so asked to meet at The Café Bellaire.
+She dressed in the coat he especially loved, wore her favourite blue hat, edged in white lace, and hurriedly walked to that last meeting place.
 But he’d arrived first, all dressed in field grey, boots pacing the stones as snow fell on his cap, anxious, tormented; his leave was soon up.